National Museum Belgrade – Serbian Medieval Art

 The new permanent exhibition represents cultural developments in that part of Europe, from prehistory to the 20th century.
 The emphasis is on the Serbian cultural heritage.
 In my opinion, the Serbian medieval art, as well as the 18th and the 19th century Serbian painting are the most fascinating.

 The international collection is also rich and interesting.
-But, that’s something that you can also see in other European museums, with famous masterpieces.
+But, that’s something that you can also see in other European museums, with more famous masterpieces.

 The building that houses the National Museum was originally a bank.
-In the atrium, you can see the vaults from that period.
+In the atrium you can see the vaults from that period.
 Now, they present numismatic collections, from the beginning of the coin minting to the present time.

 Belgrade